Picking up from last time –

 This time, the person did *not* find me cute or adorable or funny.
 They’re just like “yeah, I’m sitting here.”

 So I go to the back.
 That’s where I wanted to be anyway.
 I *wanted* to hide in the back.
-I was trying to force myself not to, but hey if the circumstances put me there, that’s where I will go!
+I was trying to force myself not to, but hey if the circumstances put me there, that’s where I’ll go!

 My second assignment goes fine – not horrifically, but fine…ish

-I did have a terrible cold – my floor was *covered* in snotted up tissues – gross, right?
+I did have a terrible cold – the floor of my apartment was *covered* in snotted up tissues – gross, right?

-I still tried to sell the song.
+I still tried to sell the song, as much as I could with a giant cold.
 I sounded okay on other parts of it.
 But goodness, if I wanted to make a comeback as a performer, sick Aurora was not super much the way to do it.

 (I immediately deleted my recording after hearing that strained, cracked note from an almost-never-sick-so-how-and-why-in-the-world-was-I-sick person.
 Oof.
 I’m hoping there isn’t a recording of that floating around somewhere… though unfortunately, I bet you there is.
 Let’s not think about that for now.)